marcodondo97/WordpressTheme-Foodside/README.md

 # WordpressTheme-Foodside

-Simple and minimal theme for blog based on wordpress.
+wordpres theme based on bootstrap responsive ideal as a theme for cooking blogs and recipes.